futurewei-cloud/chogori-platform/docs/TSO.md

     uint8_t  TTLus            - TTL of batch on the client side in microseconds }
 ```
-Together with a batch/K2TimeStampBatch, K2 TSO client keeps a pair of local parameters for the batch
+Together with a batch/TimestampBatch, K2 TSO client keeps a pair of local parameters for the batch
 ```
 steady_clock::time_point  firstRequestLocalTimeOfBatch
 uint16_t                  usedCountOfBatch
 ```
 firstRequestLocalTimeOfBatch is set to the requestLocalTime of the first client request of timestamp which triggered the call into TSO server and get the batch.
 Together with TTLus in the batch, latter requests from K2 client for timestamp, if the requestLocalTime within the firstRequestLocalTimeOfBatch + TTLus, it could used the timestamp from the batch if the batch is not used up. usedCountOfBatch is initialized to 0 and incremented after each time stamp is used from the batch.

-When the request is within TTL of the batch, a timestamp is generated from the batch with TeTSE set to TbeTESBase +  TbeNanoSecStep * usedCountOfBatch, TSOId and TsDelta are trivially set to the same value from K2TimeStampBatch.
+When the request is within TTL of the batch, a timestamp is generated from the batch with TeTSE set to TbeTESBase +  TbeNanoSecStep * usedCountOfBatch, TSOId and TsDelta are trivially set to the same value from TimestampBatch.

 ## 4 Design alternatives and reasoning
 ### 4.1 Conditions that guarantees casual consistency and potential to expand mulitple TSO within same data center if needed